pulp-platform/pulp-dsp/README.md

 - how to give all the .c files in a directory which doesn't contain the Makefile?
 - is it possible to create the objective files without a main? (dig into all the makefiles in the pulp-sdk...)
 In case it's not possible, write a script to automize the copy and paste of the object files.
 - function declared with const variables, is this okay?
-]
+- a better way to compile for different isa extensions (currently using macros in math header file) ]